CentralFloridaAttorney/UUInspire/README.md

 ## Getting Started

+We use open source software and Unity to create new worlds and the items within them.
 Please ensure you have the necessary software installed on your computer.
 Follow the links below to download and install the required tools:

 - **Unity:** <a href="https://unity.com/" target="_blank">Unity Download</a>
 - **Blender:** <a href="https://www.blender.org/download/" target="_blank">Blender Download</a>
 - **GIMP:** <a href="https://www.gimp.org/" target="_blank">GIMP Download</a>

-For detailed installation instructions, refer to our <a href="https://docs.google.com/document/d/1pRzRfC04XlTTN2ffdh4b3zUN7lxsSF6ggS-FJYHf_po/edit?usp=sharing" target="_blank">Before You Start</a> guide.
+For more information about UU Inspiration see the following google document: <a href="https://docs.google.com/document/d/1pRzRfC04XlTTN2ffdh4b3zUN7lxsSF6ggS-FJYHf_po/edit?usp=sharing" target="_blank">Before You Start</a>.

 ---